Interpersonal psychotherapy: Adolescents

 The IPT therapist helps identify areas in need of skill-building to improve the client's relationships and decrease the depressive symptoms.
 Over time, the client learns to link changes in mood to events occurring in his/her relationships, communicate feelings and expectations for the relationships, and problem-solve solutions to difficulties in the relationships.

 IPT has been adapted for the treatment of depressed adolescents (IPT-A) to address developmental issues most common to teenagers such as separation from parents, development of romantic relationships, and initial experience with death of a relative or friend.
 IPT-A helps the adolescent identify and develop more adaptive methods for dealing with the interpersonal issues associated with the onset or maintenance of their depression.
 IPT-A is typically a 12- to 16-week treatment.
 Although the treatment involves primarily individual sessions with the teenager, parents are asked to participate in a few sessions to receive education about depression, to address any relationship difficulties that may be occurring between the adolescent and his/her parents, and to help support the adolescent's treatment.

 Elderly

 IPT has been used as a psychotherapy for depressed elderly, with its emphasis on addressing interpersonally relevant problems.
 IPT appears especially well suited to the life changes that many people experience in their later years.

+Interpersonal therapy has been studied as a treatment for elderly people with depression.
+Older adults have been found to work effectively towards their goals in treatment due to the natural conversational style of IPT.
+In one particular study that assessed IPT’s efficacy in treating late-life depression, 78% of older adults experienced full remission of their depressive symptoms.
+However, 100% of participants who were focusing on role transitions experienced a resurgence of symptoms upon finishing IPT treatment.

+There has been research conducted on using IPT as treatment for older adults who are suicidal.
+In these studies, IPT was administered alongside medication and additional psychiatric assistance.
+The results showed that IPT diminished depressive symptoms and stopped engaging in verbal statements of suicidal ideation quicker than without IPT.

+Types

+Dynamic Interpersonal Therapy

+Dynamic interpersonal therapy was developed due to the lack of modern psychodynamic approaches used as forms of brief interventions for mental health conditions.
+DIT lasts for sixteen sessions and has three distinct phases.
+This therapeutic technique focuses on the patient's internal and external interpersonal relationships.
+DIT explores internal relationships, which is similar to Sigmund Freud's psychodynamic theory.
+Internalized relationships refer to unconscious patterns that an individual may be carrying from their previous relationships into their present ones.
+Dynamic interpersonal therapy differs from ordinary IPT because it dives into these unconscious internalized relationships.